Rikzariyas/AshaBhavan-Backend/README.md

 - category: String (studentWork, programs, photos only - videos cannot be uploaded)
 - title: String (optional)

 Note: Only images can be uploaded.
-Videos must be added via PUT /api/gallery with URL.
+Videos must be added via PATCH /api/gallery/:id with URL.
 ```

 **Response:**